wp-plugins/bogo/readme.txt

 	First, make sure you have installed language files (*.mo) for all languages used in your site.
 If you have a localized version of WordPress installed, you should already have these files for that language.

-	If you don't have language files yet, you can download them from [the WordPress Localization Repository](http://codex.wordpress.org/Translating_WordPress#WordPress_Localization_Repository).
+	If you don't have language files yet, you can install them via the Bogo Tools page (Tools > Bogo).

 2. Select your language for admin screen (dashboard)